KnuxV/projet_transdisciplinaire/README.md

 ### University of Strasbourg

-I. Presentation (by Stefano Bianchini)
+###I. Presentation (by Stefano Bianchini)

-   1. Unlike past technological revolutions, digital transformation comes at a time of profound interdependent changes including global warming, migration, an aging population, and new geopolitical tensions.
+   ####1.
+Unlike past technological revolutions, digital transformation comes at a time of profound interdependent changes
+   including global warming, migration, an aging population, and new geopolitical tensions.
    It will cause great stress.
    on our economic, social and political systems, creating some preconditions for